Career change for teachers

 Ask for help

-Other people can be a fantastic source of help to you when you are contemplating a career change.
+Other people can be a fantastic source of help to you when you are contemplating a career change from teaching.
 They can offer advice, suggestions, inside information on organisations as well as potential introductions to people and companies who could do with your skills.
 A career coach is a specialist in this area and can help with all aspects of career change from looking at different options to the practicalities of running a time-efficient successful job search campaign.

 You might also find Corinne’s book “Career Coach”, a self-help career coaching book to be helpful.